nmarks99/SkyNet-Firmware-Lite/README.md

 has great FreeRTOS support which enables many *tasks* to run at once, even more than one per core and all the timing is handled under the hood by FreeRTOS.
 What this means in practice here is that you can have mulitple tasks (which are simply implemented as functions) running at different rates.
-What I have attempted to implement in this code here involves 3 FreeRTOS tasks which update variables which are implemented as FreeRTOS semaphores.
-Semaphores are like mutexes and I'm not totally sure of the distinction, however the purpose is to enable different threads to access shared data without running into race conditions (when two processes attempt to access the same piece of memory at the same time).
+What I have attempted to implement in this repo here involves 3 FreeRTOS tasks which update variables which are FreeRTOS semaphores.
+Semaphores are like mutexes and I'm not totally sure of the distinction, however the purpose is to enable different threads to access shared data without running into race conditions (race conditions are when two processes attempt to access the same piece of memory at the same time).

 One task is responsible for sending the data over LoRa to the groundstation.
 The speed bottleneck on this task is the LoRa transmission rate, which for the data we are sending now is seemingly 2Hz.